 - the nominee’s efforts and involvement in international sustainable development on behalf of SFU and

 Nomination packages should also include signed letters of support from two other members of the SFU community (faculty, staff, or students) or international community partners as well as, if possible, a CV for the nominee which should include a concise history of publications and work completed at SFU.

 ABOUT CHRIS DAGG

 Chris Dagg began his career in the Canadian Foreign Service, serving in Vietnam and Indonesia from 1968 to 1974.
 Since 1979 he has led Canadian International Development Agency and other Canadian Government-funded regional development, higher education, and environment policy projects for Indonesia and China.
 At SFU, he led the Eastern Indonesia Universities Development Project (1987-2003), and Phases IV and V of the China Council for International Cooperation on Environment and Development (2007-2015).
 From 2003-2007, Chris supported the University’s International Development efforts at SFU International.
 Chris retired from SFU in 2015.

-This award recognizes Chris’ longstanding service, and his significant contributions to the shaping and advancement international issues and activities at SFU.
+This award recognizes Chris’ longstanding service, and his significant contributions to the shaping and advancement of international issues and activities at SFU.